micromaomao/blog/content/dpdk/en.md

 `-l` is an [EAL argument](https://doc.dpdk.org/guides/linux_gsg/linux_eal_parameters.html) which will be parsed by the DPDK library.
 In this case it specifies the cores to run on.
 Anything following `--` is passed to our application.

 The `-R` argument specifies the rate limit, and in this case it is set to 3500 per stats interval, which we set to 1ms, giving us a rate of 3.5Mpkts/s.
-This is due to a limitation in how the current rate limiting works &mdash; using a larger interval is more performant, but will cause packets to be sent out in brusts, rather than spreaded out at a steady rate, causing lots of packet loss.
+1ms is a very small stats interval, and using a larger one is more performant (less stats output and more localized atomic access), but due to the current implementation coupling rate-limit &ldquo;resolution&rdquo; to stats intervals, using a larger interval will cause packets to be sent out in brusts, rather than spreaded out at a steady rate, causing lots of packet loss.

 `-r` and `-t` specifies the number of RX and TX queues (and thus threads).
-As it turns out, one tx thread is already maxing out the throughput I can get, and adding more tx threads causes both the rx and tx numbers to plummet, for some reason.
+As it turns out, one tx thread is already maxing out the throughput I can get, and adding more tx threads causes both the rx and tx numbers to plummet, for some reason (maybe unprocessed rx descriptors makes sending slower in some way&hellip;?).

+`--burst-size` specifies the maximum number of packets to send/receive in one go:

+* For reflect mode this is not too interesting &mdash; if multiple packets arrived and are queued, we want to process them as fast as possible, and a larger burst size (as long as the queue size is a lot larger) will usually be better for speed.
+* For sendrecv mode, however, a burst size that is too large can cause unsteady packet sending speed (effectively like having a less fine rate-limit resolution), and can lead to large packet loss.

+You can run `sudo build/dpdkproj -- --help` to see a list of application-specific arguments, or without the `--` to see a list of EAL arguments.

 ## Results

+The application outputs stats to the file specified by `-s` in CSV format.
+Each row represent one &ldquo;stats interval&rdquo;, and contains the timestamp, number of packets sent and received, packet loss, and latency.
+The latter two stats are computed by reading the timestamp data from the received packets.

 ![A XKCD-style plot of packets/s against time, plotting two lines - tx and rx.
 The tx line stays completely flat at 3.5M except for a regular pattern of sudden drop of ~100k every ~100 seconds, and the rx line has random spiky drops, but never goes below 3.3M.](packet-stats.svg)

 ![A XKCD-style plot of packet loss (%) against time, showing lots of random spikes, which can go from 0.5% up to 1%, with a baseline rate of around 0.05%.](drops-stats.svg)

-The result I'm able to achieve varies with time, likely due to hardware or other environment changes.
-This is just a part of testing in the cloud, I guess&hellip; However, I have been able to confirm the above result on two separate weekends.
+The result I'm able to achieve varies with time, likely due to hardware or other environment changes (just a fact of testing in the cloud, I guess&hellip;).
+However, I have been able to confirm the above result on two separate weekends.
 The sending is rate-limited at 3.5M packets/s (pushing it higher results in higher packet loss), and the overall packet loss is around 0.1%.
 You can find the raw data and the Python notebook which generated these graphs in [the /data folder in the project repo](https://github.com/micromaomao/dpdk-project/tree/470744d14e3770755369dbfb75fa3df997e90b92/data).

 As mentioned in the introduction, this is significantly better than the equivalent application using Linux sockets API, which was able to do arounnd 1 Mpkt/s with a 10% loss.
-However, this is nowhere near line rate performance (12500 Mbps in this case, which is around 18M 84-byte frames per second) which DPDK is expected to get, and there are several issues with my implementation that I already know of, but have not had the time or experience to fix.
+However, this is nowhere near line rate performance (12500 Mbps in this case, which is around 18M 84-byte frames per second) which DPDK is expected to get, and there are several issues with my implementation that I already know of, but have not had the time or skill to fix.

-As mentioned earlier, my application also tracked latency, and I can confirm that the vast majority of packets have round-trip latency of less than 1ms.
-However, due to a poor choice of time unit (using ms instead of say, μs), I do not currently know exactly how long the average latency is.
+My application also tracked latency, and I can confirm that the vast majority of packets have round-trip latency of less than 1ms.
+However, due to a poor choice of time unit (using ms instead of say, μs or even ns), I do not currently know exactly how long the average latency is &mdash; many packets simply arrive within the same millisecond.

 ## Appendix: Baseline (Linux kernel sending/recving + DPDK echo) setup &amp; measurements